 The epidemiology and pathogenesis of infectious diseases, the response of the immune system to microbial antigens, and how the response is measured.

 Microbes and their human hosts co-exist in a delicate balance.
 The immune system has evolved multiple mechanisms to fight infection by disease-causing microbes and maintain homeostasis.
 On the other hand, infectious organisms have developed ways to evade the immune system.
-Understanding this intricate host-pathogen interplay requires a clear understanding of the mechanisms microbes use to infect cells, individuals and communities and an in-depth knowledge of the innate and adaptive immune system at a cellular and molecular level.
+Understanding this intricate host-pathogen interplay requires a clear understanding of the mechanisms microbes use to infect cells, individuals and communities and an in-depth knowledge of the cells and processes of the immune system.

 |Paper title||Infection and Immunity|